 We all know that as soon as the seasons change, it’s time to start preparing for the winter.
 Depending on where you live this will look different.
-Where I live in San Diego, it’s all about a light jacket and having an umbrella handy; when my family used to live in Minnesota, we had to bust out alllllll the winter gear, including, puffy coats, scarves, snow boots, and snow shovels.
+In an area like San Diego, it’s all about a light jacket and having an umbrella handy; if you live up north, say in Minnesota, it’s all about the winter gear, including, puffy coats, scarves, snow boots, and snow shovels.
 But what about other areas of our lives that could benefit from a little winterizing?

 For instance, our skin takes a huge hit in the winter.
-I’ve lived through multiple winters where I struggled to figure out how to manage.
-In the past few years, I feel I’ve managed to figure it out, so here are some winter skin care tips that will hopefully help you as well!
+If you’ve lived through dry winters you that this is important to think about when the seasons change.
+Summer routines won’t cut in in the wintertime.
+So here are some winter skin care tips that will hopefully help you as well!